joshjaysalazar/iRacingSafetyCarGenerator/README.md

 * Waits for the race session to begin
 * Waits for the green flag to be thrown
 * Note that in its current iteration, the app will not work when started _after_ the green flag is shown.
+In the developer tools a "Skip wait for green" button was added to make testing easier.

 ### Driver updates